 There are a lot of things to consider when it comes to the placement of a backyard swimming pool.
 Most important are the size and shape of your backyard.
-Remember, there are no do-overs when it comes to an in-ground pool, so you’ll have to get it right the first time.
+Remember, there are no do-overs when it comes to a pool construction in San Diego, so you’ll have to get it right the first time.
 Keep in mind your placement must include the deck, adjoining areas, and landscaping.

 Imagine Your Yard as Separate Activity Areas